-Transfer services: Transfer services can help you with these areas, core curriculum, Course equivalencies/transfer guides, how to transfer, transfer programs and university recruiting visits
+Transfer services: Transfer services can help you with these areas, core curriculum, course equivalencies/transfer guides, how to transfer, transfer programs and university recruiting visits

 Counseling: personal adjustment, crisis intervention, help on issues interfering with school, time management, relationships, communication, trust building, and stress management.
-Counselors also provide an assessment program.
-Vocational interest inventories identify areas of interest in career fields.
-Aptitude tests assess skills and abilities.
-Personality tests clarify problem areas in personal functioning.
-Students can consult with a counselor to determine if an assessment is needed.
+Counselors also identify areas of interest in career fields using aptitude tests to assess skills and abilities.
+Personality tests are used to clarify problem areas in personal functioning.
+Students may consult with a counselor to determine if an assessment is needed.
+The counselors are the people to see for any type of help you might need.
+If they are unable to provide the information or assistance you need, they will be able to refer you to someone who can.
+Call 817-598-6247 for a confidential appointment.
+PBT instructors or the Program Director may require a student to make an appointment with the counselor as circumstances require.

-College skills workshops and classes: College Success workshops and Study skills and career planning classes.
+College skills workshops and classes: College Success Workshops, Study Skills and Career Planning classes are available at Weatherford College.
 The WC Academic Support Center offers tutoring, TEAS and HESI preparation, and other assistance.
+Practice TEAS and HESI Exams are provided by the WC Library and are available online to students and prospective students.